eduk8s-tests/lab-tkg-aws-installer/workshop/content/04-run-the-installer-ui.md

-The initial TKG management cluster can be setup entirely from the command line, or you can use a browser based web interface.
+The management cluster can be setup entirely from the command line, or you can use a browser based web interface.
 We will use the browser based web interface.

 To start up the web interface run: